BayraktarLab/cell2location/README.md

 1. `CoLocatedGroupsSklearnNMF` - identifying groups of cell types with similar locations using NMF (wrapper around sklearn NMF).
 See tutorial #3 for usage.
 2. `ArchetypalAnalysis` - identifying smoothly varying and mutually exclusive tissue zones with Archetypa Analysis.

-## Configure your own conda environment
+## Installation

-1. Installation of dependecies and configuring environment (Method 1 (preferred) and Method 2)
+1. Installing dependecies and configuring environment (Method 1 (preferred) and Method 2)
-2. Installation of cell2location
+2. Installing cell2location

 Prior to installing cell2location package you need to install miniconda and create a conda environment containing pymc3 and theano ready for use on GPU.
 Follow the steps below: